-Hadar Ahuvia, veteran puppeteer Rowan Magee, and guest collaborators have been creating puppet theater works for Jewish ritual since 2016.
-For more information contact email hadarahuvia@gmail.com
+Artist and student rabbi Hadar Ahuvia, veteran puppeteer Rowan Magee, and guest collaborators from the world of music, opera, and theater, create object theater works for Jewish ritual and education.

 Hagar and Sarah